plot

 ufspec, eufspec, eeufspec

 Plot the unfolded spectrum and the model.
-The contributions to the model of the various additive components also are plotted.
+The contributions to the model of the various additive components are plotted as dotted lines.
 WARNING !
 This plot is not model-independent and your unfolded model points will move if the model is changed.
 The data points plotted are calculated by D*(unfolded model)/(folded model), where D is the observed data, (unfolded model) is the theoretical model integrated over the plot bin, and (folded model) is the model times the response as seen in the standard plot data. eufspec plots the unfolded spectrum and model in $Ef(E)$, or if plotting wavelength, $\lambda f(\lambda)$. eeufspec plots the unfolded spectrum and model in $E^{2}f(E)$, or if plotting wavelength, $\lambda^{2}f(\lambda)$.
 The E (or $\lambda$) used in the multiplicative factor is taken to be the geometric mean of the lower and upper energies of the plot bin.